-The Invaders Trio The Invaders Trio is a group featuring Mitch Marcus on piano, George Ban-Weiss on bass, and Jeff Marrs on drums.
+The Invaders Trio The Invaders Trio is a group featuring Mitch Marcus on piano, Leon Boykins on Bass, and Brian Fishler on Drums.
 We play all original music, and are a cohesive, dynamic unit, blending composition and improvisation into standard jazz format but with a fresh take that makes for an exciting listen/show.

 Molly Tigre Molly Tigre marries the rhythms and melodies of African music-